I bet you aren’t testing for THIS in your aquarium…

 This is at least the second time I have been zapped by an electrical current running through my tank.
 The first time I traced the stray current back to a cheap powerhead.
 This time, however, the leak was coming from a pretty legitimate, name-brand pump.
 I’m officially ready to declare this as something that happens more often than you may think.
 I encourage you to stop by your local fish store and pick up a grounding probe today.

 But I’m actually slightly conflicted about the safety solution here.
-Clearly the benefit of removing the safety hazard for myself and the fish outweighs any potential downside—but if I had the grounding probe installed previously—I never would have known there was an electrical leak in the first place.
+Clearly, the benefit of removing the safety hazard for myself and the fish outweighs any potential downside—but if I had the grounding probe installed previously—I never would have known there was an electrical leak in the first place.

-Which is why I’m going to (disconnect the grounding probe first) test for stray electrical current in my aquarium on a periodic basis from now on.
+This is why I’m going to (disconnect the grounding probe first) test for stray electrical current in my aquarium on a periodic basis from now on.
 I hope you do the same.